Chaitra-Shree/Chaitra-Shree/README.md

-# Hi there, I'm Chaitra Shree 👋
+# Hi there, I'm Chaitra Shree! ✨

 ## About Me
 I'm a passionate software developer with a love for coding and problem-solving.
 I enjoy learning new technologies and applying them to create innovative solutions.
 My goal is to continuously improve my skills and contribute to meaningful projects.